UST-QuAntiL/icse-2025-evaluation/index.md

     [![Camunda Quantum View](./resources/images/engine_quantum_view.png)](https://github.com/UST-QuAntiL/icse-2025-evaluation/tree/master/resources/images/engine_quantum_view.png)

-19. Wait until the token reaches the final user task (reload the Camunda Cockpit periodically), then, switch to the Tasklist.
+19. Wait until the token reaches the final *User Task* (reload the Camunda Cockpit periodically), then, switch to the Tasklist.
-Select the task item on the left, then click on ``Claim`` to activate the item, and download the result plot using the given URL.
+Select the task item on the left, then click on ``Claim`` to activate the item, and download the result plot using the given URL (replace localhost by your IP).
 Afterwards, click on ``Complete`` to terminate the workflow instance.
 Finally, open the downloaded image, visualizing the MaxCut solution for the input graph.